Where to find spring wildflowers

 On the Bluff Trail, there's an excellent display of jeweled shooting stars.
 For more, see Marvels of Starved Rock.

 State parks along the St. Croix and Mississippi rivers are a good place to look for columbines, May apples, large-flowered trillium and wild geranium.
 Try Interstate in Minnesota, Perrot and Wyalusing in Wisconsin and Pikes Peak in Iowa.

 To see a lot of trilliums, check Apple River County Park just north of Amery, Wis., off U.S. 8 along Rustic Road 28.

-In Door County, gaywings, goldthread and buckbean grow at Ridges Sanctuary, along with many rare orchids.
+In Baileys Harbor in Door County, gaywings, goldthread and buckbean grow at Ridges Sanctuary, along with many rare orchids.

-In April, River Terrace Prairie SNA, a scientific and natural area along the Cannon River near Cannon Falls, Minn., has so many pasque flowers that it's hard to walk among them.In May, the sun-drenched goat prairies of southeast Minnesota and sandy spots along the Wisconsin River have a lovely selection.
+The pasqueflower is first to appear and can be found on sunny hillsides in April, especially on south-facing bluffs throughout the Mississippi River Valley.
+River Terrace Prairie SNA, a scientific and natural area along the Cannon River near Cannon Falls, Minn., has so many pasqueflowers that it's hard to walk among them.In May, the sun-drenched goat prairies of southeast Minnesota and sandy spots along the Wisconsin River have a lovely selection of wildflowers.

 Look for pussytoes, hoary puccoon, Indian paintbrush, prairie smoke, blue-eyed grass, wood betony and jeweled and white shooting star at Mound Prairie SNA, a goat prairie along Minnesota 16 between Hokah and Houston in southeast Minnesota.